-Safety and effectiveness of quetiapine extended-release tablet is supported by studies of quetiapine tablet in children and adolescent patients 10 to 17 years of age [see CLINICAL STUDIES (14.1 and 14.2)].
-In a clinical trial for quetiapine extended-release tablet in children and adolescents (10 to 17 years of age) with bipolar depression, in which efficacy was not established, the percentage of patients with weight gain $\geq 7\%$ of body weight at any time was 15% (14/92) for quetiapine extended-release tablet vs. 10% (10/100) for placebo.
+Safety and effectiveness of quetiapine extended-release tablet is supported by studies of SEROQUEL in children and adolescent patients 10 to 17 vears [see CLINICAL STUDIES (14.1 and 14.2)].
+In a clinical trial for quetiapine extended-release tablet in children and adolescents (10 to 17 years of age) with bipolar depression, in which efficacy was not established, the percentage of patients with weight gain ≥7% of body weight at quetiapine extended-release time 15% (14/92)any was for 10% (10/100) for placebo.
 The mean change in body weight was 1.4 kg in the quetiapine extended-release tablet group vs. 0.6 kg in the placebo group.